srishtichayal/nonlinearequation_solver/README.md

 ### General Rules
 1. Variable and constant names must be different. e.g: (use x as a variable and a as a constant, not both named x)
-2. Names can contain letters and underscores, but cannot start with a number. e.g: (use temp_1, _k, or lambda_val instead of 2value or a*b)
+2. Names can start with letters or underscores and can contain numbers, but cannot start with a number. e.g: (use value2 instead of 2value)
 3. Lines starting with # are treated as comments and ignored.
 Any text after # in a line is ignored. e.g: (write ```# this is a comment``` or ```a = 3  # acceleration constant```)